 - Network and SNMP settings configured

-- · Disks bound
+- Disks bound

 - New file system made

-This page checks on the configuration of the K2 Media Server in one of its main roles as a file system server.
-The K2 Media Server also functions as a file system client, which is also checked from this page.
+This page checks on the file system server role.
+The server also functions as a file system client, which is also checked from this page.

 1. In K2Config open the server's File System Server Configuration page, if the page is not already open.